Resources for Students

 - Share files with the Team.

-- Incorporate other Office 365 applications into the Team.
+- Incorporate other Microsoft 365 applications into the Team.

 Learn more about Microsoft Teams